OSC-JYU/unofficial-Mozilla-Hubs-guide-for-non-profit-organisations/README.md

 The word "immersion" is often attached to virtual reality.
 If you have ever tried good VR-glasses, you know what I am talking about.
 But how about VR in browser?
 There is no such immersion available that VR-glasses can offer.
 Does it even make sense to speak about virtual reality on browser?

-One way to think about browser-based VR is to think it as a contextualised spaces for disccussions.
+One way to think about browser-based VR is to think it as a **contextualised space for disccussions**.
 It is a "space" where you can bring any digital content.
 By placing items in space, you'll create a potential for fruitful discussions where people form groups naturally because they share the same space.

 Of cource, if you are in the field of architecture, then its obvious what you can do with virtual spaces!
 For example, check out this magnificent church: https://hubs.mozilla.com/vjpXfuH/karjasillan-kirkko